OzburnLabOHSU/NAcc-Circuitry---Chan-et-al.-2024/README.md

 The raw output of SmartAnalytics contains cell density (cells/mm3) data for 1678 Allen Brain Atlas defined regions per mouse, including layer specific information from the cortex, white matter, ventricles, hindbrain structures and separate values for left and right hemispheres.
 This data was reduced to 426 areas per mouse (213 per hemisphere), eliminating values for white matter and ventricles, and reducing subregion and layer specific information (ex. infralimbic cortex layer I, II/III, V, VIa, and VIb were collapsed into 1 value for this region).
 Raw c-Fos density data was found to have a right-skewed distribution, so a square-root transformation was applied to all data to better approximate a normal distribution.

 Analysis performed by:
-  Amy Chan - chanamy@ohsu.edu
+  Amy Chan - amyechan96@gmail.com
   Justin Anderson - andejust@ohsu.edu

 Writing performed by:
-  Amy Chan - chanamy@ohsu.edu
+  Amy Chan - amyechan96@gmail.com
   Angela Ozburn - ozburn@ohsu.edu

 Experimental design and conceptualization performed by:
-  Amy Chan - chanamy@ohsu.edu
+  Amy Chan - amyechan96@gmail.com
   Angela Ozburn - ozburn@ohsu.edu

 Tissue extraction by:
-  Amy Chan - chanamy@ohsu.edu
+  Amy Chan - amyechan96@gmail.com
-  Kolter Grigsby - grigsbyk@ohsu.edu
+  Kolter Grigsby - kolter.grigsby@wsu.edu

 Files included here are organized as follows: